 Tasked with managing and growing the Group’s ethical investment offering are Business Development Manager Greg Easton and Investment Manager James Fitzpatrick.
 Greg has been active in the ESG space for over a decade and even ran his own sustainable ecological assets fund between 2010 and 2013.

-James meanwhile is responsible for ensuring that the Group’s ESG portfolios remain truly ESG through a stock selection style that combines both exclusion and inclusion strategies, whist maximising returns for clients.
+James meanwhile is responsible for ensuring that the Group’s ESG portfolios remain truly ESG through a stock selection style that combines both exclusion and inclusion strategies.

 Greg said: "We understand that investors are increasingly seeking an ESG manager that goes beyond negative screening and ESG scoring to provide a transparent and purposeful investment strategy.
 We also recognise that we are in a position to lead the Isle of Man investment industry in decarbonising our discretionary portfolios and are the first on the island to appoint a dedicated ESG team.
 To demonstrate our commitment to responsible investing, we have also recently become a signatory of the UN PRI, a United Nations-backed global network of investors uniting to transform the investment landscape according to six aspirational ESG principles.”

 James said: "Capital International have had an ethical investment solution for over 10 years.
 In 2020, we decided to relaunch this solution as Fusion ESG, an actively managed portfolio focused on positive impact strategies and resource sustainability.
 Fusion ESG has a 100% ESG asset allocation, investing across four key themes of sustainable agriculture, clean technology, water management and healthy living."